 a.
 Reactor OpE Information Gateway.
 The Reactor OpE Information Gateway is the NRC’s internal Web site dedicated to the centralized collection and communication of OpE information.
 It includes various search tools to facilitate the gathering of pertinent OpE information.

 b.
-OpE COMMs. quickly disseminate OpE are alerted to emergent and processed information relevant to that topic category.
+OpE COMMs.
+OpE COMMs quickly disseminate OpE information.
+Recipients are alerted to emergent and processed information relevant to that topic category.
+OpE COMMs should always provide NRC insight to collected information.

 c.
 Generic Communications.
 The staff develops generic communications in accordance with NRR OI LIC-503, “Generic Communications Affecting Nuclear Reactor Licensees.”

 d.
 OpE Wrap-Up.
-During the ROP Branch Chief counterpart calls, the IOEB staff will typically provide a written and verbal summary of OpE identified since the previous counterpart call.
+During the periodic ROP/cROP Branch Chief counterpart calls, the IOEB/CAEB staff will typically provide a written and verbal summary of OpE information identified since the previous counterpart call.

 e.
-Notable OpE Report.
-Before the mid-cycle and end-of-cycle assessments, the IOEB staff prepare a Notable OpE report that events of concern and any trends over the previous 6 to12 months.
+Notable OpE Reports.
+Before the mid-cycle and end-of-cycle assessments, the IOEB and the CAEB staff prepare a Notable OpE report that address the operational and construction events of concern and any trends over the previous 6 to12 months.

-.
+f.
+Periodic Operating Experience (POE) Newsletter.
+The OpE COE publishes the POE Newsletter on a monthly basis.
+It contains articles that provide more information on recent reactor events and issues.
+The goal is to communicate these issues to a wider audience while making connections to similar events or related NRC actions.

+g.
+Inspector Newsletter.
+IRIB publishes the Inspector Newsletter on a quarterly basis.
+It contains articles written by inspectors and regional staff on value-added findings and best practices.
+The authors are technical experts in the issues.
+They responded to deficiencies, researched guidance and regulations, and applied strategies.
+Each article presents the lessons learned.

 2523-07 APPLICATION OF OPERATING EXPERIENCE

 07.01 Inspection Activities.
 NRC inspection observations and findings provide vital input to the OpE program.
 OpE information can also inform NRC inspection activities at other sites.
 NRC inspectors should consider relevant OpE information in preparing for, conducting, and documenting inspection activities.
-Regional OpE coordinators and IOEB staff can assist with filtering OpE information to those items relevant to the planned inspection activities.
-The Reactor OpE Information Gateway contacts.
+Regional OpE and ConE coordinators and IOEB and CAEB staff can assist with filtering OpE information to those items relevant to the planned inspection activities.
+The Reactor OpE Information Gateway and Construction Experience SharePoint site list contacts.

 a.
-Reactor OpE Information Gateway. an effective method of gathering pertinent OpE information for an inspection.
+Reactor OpE Information Gateway.
+Provides an effective method of gathering pertinent OpE information for an inspection from various sources.

 b.
 OpE COMMs.
+Provide a repository of emergent and/or processed OpE information.
+COMMs usually include useful information related to an issue as attachments that are also posted to the Reactor OpE Information Gateway.
+COMMs are useful for explaining events of potential interest in more detail than is possible in the screening summary, allow attachment of diagrams, photos, or drawings which help to clarify complex issues, and provide a searchable database for events of past significance that can be easily updated as more information (LER, inspection report, IFR, generic communication, etc.) becomes available.
 NRC inspectors should consider subscribing to (or performing a historical review of) the COMM group(s) associated with their current inspection activities.
-Inspectors may also propose to IOEB staff that a COMM be developed for new or updated OpE.
+Inspectors may also propose to IOEB and/or CAEB staff that a COMM be developed for new or updated OpE.

 c.
 Generic Communications.
 The reference section of each NRC Inspection Procedure (IP) lists significant relevant generic communications.
-OpE information and each .
+Generic Communications dessiminate OpE information to licensees and interested stakeholders.
+More information about each type of Generic Communication is available on the public website.